ietf-wg-cellar/matroska-specification/diagram.md

 Figure: Representation of an `Info Element` and its `Child Elements`.

-The `Tracks Element` defines the technical details for each track and can store the name, number, unique identifier, language and type (audio, video, subtitles, etc.) of each track.
+The `Tracks Element` defines the technical details for each track and can store the name, number, unique identifier, language, and type (audio, video, subtitles, etc.) of each track.
 For example, the `Tracks Element` **MAY** store information about the resolution of a video track or sample rate of an audio track.